Travel tips, gear, cruises & getaways

 🧢 Warm Beanie

-A small but useful extra for windy viewpoints, colder days, and evenings when the temperature drops faster than expected.
+A useful extra for windy viewpoints, colder days, and chilly evenings around Iceland.

 Packing cubes for Iceland trip